Zaappy/zaappy.github.io/README.md

 # [protozappy.art](https://protozappy.art)
-This is the repo for my work-in-progress website.
-It will be updated soon to have interesting tidbits about me, as well as potentially an art gallery.
+This is the repo for my website.
+I'll be adding more fun features in the near(ish) future.
+All image assets created by me.

-*Brought to you by Zappy, Lo-fi, and Coffee.*
+*Brought to you by Zappy, Lo-fi, Green Tea, and Coffee.* :heart: